 The church is open to visitors every day during daylight hours.
 Inside you will find our wonderful collage, worked by a group of ladies from the village in the 1990s.
 Postcards are on sale there.
 In the chancel there are memorial plaques to the Guyon family who held the living here during much of the 19th century.
 Our stained glass window depicting St Christopher, dates from 1907 and was given by Christopher Welch (hmm, I wonder why he chose that subject matter?)
 Worth looking for too is the wooden carving of St Christopher.
 We hope people will find the recent additions of the children’s area and prayer table useful.

 We aim to give a very warm welcome to anyone who comes along to join us.
-We are particularly delighted that our beautiful church is the venue for the wedding of a young couple in 2014, with another in 2015.
-Also planned for October 2014 is a benefice weekend where we will be offering cider tasting and a children’s sheep trail.
-If anyone wants any more information, please could they contact Rev Rosey Lunn or a member of the PCC:
+We are particularly delighted that our beautiful church has been the venue for a number of weddings in recent years.
+If anyone would like more information, please contact Rev Rosey Lunn or a member of the PCC:

 Priest in charge: